-Tables 12 through 14 and Figures 2 through 4 provide the estimated drawdown associated with continuous pumping for 1 week, 1 year, and 7 years, respectively, at a daily rate of approximately 2.5 mgd for each of the following EP wells: Bridges 1 (645 gpm), Bridges 2 (148 gpm), Bridges 3 (48 gpm), Bridges 4 (66 gpm, Odell 1 (95 gpm), Odell 2 (560 gpm), and Odell 3 (175 gpm).
+Tables 8 through 10 and Figures 2 through 4 provide the estimated drawdown associated with continuous pumping of Bridges 1 (436 gpm), Bridges 2 (100 gpm), and Odell 2 (550 gpm) for 1 week, 1 year, and 7 years, respectively at a daily rate of approximately 1.56 mgd.
 The aquifer properties at the Escondida 1 well were not calculated during the aquifer testing of Bridges 2 due to the lack of data; only recovery data was available during the Bridges 1 aquifer test.
 The Wood 01 well is the closest well with available calculated aquifer properties, so those were used in place of the missing Escondida 1 data for the drawdown calculations from pumping Bridges Wells 1 and 2.
-Multiple wells were not monitored during the 2013 and 2015 aquifer testing due to the fact that they were not yet constructed and/or the extensive aquifer testing requirements did not exist because the area was not subject to a groundwater conservation district.
-To more accurately estimate drawdown from pumping the wells, data from the 2015 aquifer testing were incorporated into the modeling scenarios.
-The average T and S values that were calculated from the 2015 aquifer tests were used for the wells that had no observation data.

 The resulting drawdown estimates indicate the formation of an elliptical cone of depression along normal faults that bisect the study area.
-In the extreme case of pumping the aquifer continuously for 7 years without recharge, the combined estimated drawdowns range from 429.6 feet at the Bowman Well on the eastern edge of the study area up to 847.63 feet at the Odell Well No. 1.
+In the extreme case of pumping the aquifer continuously for 7 years without recharge, the combined estimated drawdowns range from 60.22 feet at Bridges Well No. 3 on the eastern edge of the study area up to 448.20 feet at the Lowe Well.
 As previously stated, accurate estimation of water levels due to pumping is difficult.
-It is important to note that the Theis Equation assumes both a homogenous state in the aquifer, and that all water is taken from storage with no recharge occurring.
-Accordingly, the estimates of drawdown after one and seven years overestimate the impact from pumping, because they include no recharge at a minimum and fail to account for the heterogeneous character of the karst formation.
+It is important to note that the Theis Equation assumes both a homogenous state in the aquifer, and that all water is taken from storage and that no recharge occurs.
+Estimates of drawdown after one and seven years overestimate the impact from pumping because they include no recharge.

-Table 12: Summary of modeled drawdown after 1 week of pumping
+Table 8: Summary of modeled drawdown after 1 week of pumping